texfaq/texfaq.github.io/FAQ-conditional.md

 ```

 The [`tagging`](https://ctan.org/pkg/tagging) package offers another neat set of syntax, which
-allow the user to apply ''tags'' to chunks of text, and to include and
+allow the user to apply "tags" to chunks of text, and to include and
 exclude tagged text, according to the tags.
 For example, the user may
-''use'' text marked with some tags, and to ''drop'' marked with others:
+"use" text marked with some tags, and to "drop" marked with others:
 ```latex
 \usetag{<tag list>}
 \droptag{<tag list>}